charlax/professional-programming/README.md

 - [Back to Basics](https://www.joelonsoftware.com/2001/12/11/back-to-basics/), Joel Spolsky.
 Explains why learning low level programming is important.
   - I think that some of the biggest mistakes people make even at the highest architectural levels come from having a weak or broken understanding of a few simple things at the very lowest levels.
 - [What's in a Linux executable?](https://fasterthanli.me/series/making-our-own-executable-packer/part-1)
+- 📖 [The Elements of Computing Systems](https://www.nand2tetris.org/book): building a modern computer from first principles (nand2tetris).

 ### Network